IVA Mortgages: Can You Get a Mortgage With an IVA?

 Can you get a joint mortgage with an IVA?

 Yes, it is possible to get a joint mortgage when one applicant has an IVA on their credit file.
 Though, the same rules stand whether you’re applying alone or with someone else.
+Your chances of approval will depend on several factors, including the details of the IVA, the overall creditworthiness of both applicants, and standard considerations like income and affordability.

 Can you get a shared ownership mortgage with an IVA?